rhyolight/sprinter.js/README.md

     REQUIREMENTS
     Environment variables with the Github username and password for API calls:
     	GH_USERNAME=<username>
     	GH_PASSWORD=<password>

     USAGE
-        sprinter <command> <cmd-options> --repo=org/repo,org2/repo2
+        sprinter <command> <cmd-options> --repos=org/repo,org2/repo2
      or
-        sprinter <command> <cmd-options> --repo=./path/to/repo/file
+        sprinter <command> <cmd-options> --repos=./path/to/repo/file

     The repo file should have one repo slug on each line.

     COMMANDS
-    listIssues
+    listIssues [--milestone="milestone name"] [--assignee="github username"]
     	Prints all issues.
-    listMilestones
+Optionally filters by milestone name. listMilestones
     	Prints all milestones.
     createMilestones <title> <due_on>
     	Creates new milestone in each repo with given title and due date.
     	`due_on` should be a JS-formattable date string like 'Apr 16, 2014'. closeMilestones <title>
     	Closes all milestones matching title across all repos.

     EXAMPLE
-    sprinter createMilestones "Sprint 43" "April 16, 2014" --repo=rhyolight/highlinker,rhyolight/chesster
+    sprinter createMilestones "Sprint 43" "April 16, 2014" --repos=rhyolight/highlinker,rhyolight/chesster

 ## CLI Usage